aws-amplify/docs/docs/start/getting-started/fragments/vue/setup.md

 </amplify-block>
 </amplify-block-switcher>

-The `@aws-amplify/ui-vue` package is a set of Vue-specific UI components that make it easy to integrate functionality like end-to-end authentication flows.
+The `@aws-amplify/ui-components` package is a set of web components that make it easy to integrate functionality like end-to-end authentication flows.
+If you are using Vue 2, please use `@aws-amplify/ui-vue` package and follow the Vue UI Components [documentation](https://docs.amplify.aws/ui/q/framework/vue).

 ## Set up frontend